 WR1.4 is intended to describe normal voltage recovery and is not designed to address FIDVR (see Illustration WR1.4).
 There are no voltage performance criteria in WR1.4 for P1 through P7, Three-Phase Fault events.

-For all P1 through P7 events, non-interruptible load loss initiated before voltage recovery above 80% is assumed to be voltage sensitive load or tripped by end user equipment due to the fault event.
-Therefore, it is not considered Non-Consequential Load Loss.

-For WR1.4, non-interruptible load loss initiated after voltage recovery above 80% is assumed to be due to subsequent voltage swings.
-Therefore, it is considered Non-Consequential Load Loss.

 Requirement WR2

 Requirement WR2 is designed to establish screening criteria that when exceeded may require further investigation of instability.
 The Requirement is not intended to show the presence of Cascading or instability.